streathamchess/streathamchess.github.io/join.md

 Anyone can join our Tuesday afternoon [Streatham Library chess group](/about/venues.html#whitelion) and there’s nothing to pay.
-If it’s full-on, league chess that you want, you can choose one of two membership options to suit you – annual subscription or game fee.
+If it’s full-on, league chess that you want, you can choose one of two membership options to suit you – an annual subscription or a game fee.

-As an annual subscription member you pay just half of the full subscription in your first season.
-If you only want to play a few games for us the best option for you may be to pay on a game-by-game basis.
+If you only want to play a few games for us every year the best option for you may be to pay on a game-by-game basis.
 If you are new to competitive chess, you can normally play up to three games for free to try it out and make sure it suits you.
+Alternatively as a new annual subscription member you pay just half of the full subscription in your first season.

 {% include image.html url="/assets/chessart/boileauchess.jpg" description="[Two men playing chess](http://streathambrixtonchess.blogspot.com/2008/08/chess-in-art-xi.html) – wood sculpture by the Canadian artist Alain Boileau. " %}

-Subscription rates for the 2019-2020 season are:
+Subscription rates for the 2025-2026 season are:

 * £45 full membership.
 * £22.50 first year of membership.